opendocsg/opendoc-supreme-court-judgements/2019_SGHC_117/report.md

 57     Before concluding this section, I deal with two other issues raised by Ms Koh during cross-examination of TWG Tea’s witnesses.

-58     First, Ms Koh suggested that TWG Tea had never asked Manoj to transfer the Domain Name to it until 23 August 2016 because the Domain Name never belonged to it.[\[note: 62\]](#Ftn_62) I accept Taha’s explanation that the founders of TWG Tea had worked on the basis of trust.
+58     First, Ms Koh suggested that TWG Tea had never asked Manoj to transfer the Domain Name to it until 23 August 2016 because the Domain Name never belonged to it.[^62] I accept Taha’s explanation that the founders of TWG Tea had worked on the basis of trust.
 Moreover, up until September 2012, Manoj was still the CEO, Chairman and a director of TWG Tea, and even after he relinquished his positions in TWG Tea, he remains a substantial shareholder through his holding in Wellness.
 Further, if Manoj’s case were true and the parties had regarded the Domain Name belonged to Manoj, I would have expected that given its substantial online presence on the TWG Tea’s website with that Domain Name, TWG Tea would have taken early action to shift its online presence to another domain name of its own, the moment Manoj left in 2012.
 That TWG Tea did not do so showed that it had been operating under the agreement in August 2007 and subsequent assurances from Manoj that the Domain Name belonged to it.

-59     Second, Ms Koh had suggested that TWG Tea’s pleaded case did not make sense, in that Manoj had registered the Domain Name on 3 August 2007 after the discussion among Taha, Maranda and Manoj to name the brand “TWG Tea” and they then agreed to name the company TWG Tea only in October 2007.[\[note: 63\]](#Ftn_63) TWG’s pleaded case is that the tea _business_ and _brand_ TWG Tea were conceptualised in August 2007, but it was only in October 2007 that Wellness’ tea business moved to TWG Tea when the _entity_ TWG Tea was incorporated.[\[note: 64\]](#Ftn_64) I did not find the chronology of events illogical.
+59     Second, Ms Koh had suggested that TWG Tea’s pleaded case did not make sense, in that Manoj had registered the Domain Name on 3 August 2007 after the discussion among Taha, Maranda and Manoj to name the brand “TWG Tea” and they then agreed to name the company TWG Tea only in October 2007.[^63] TWG’s pleaded case is that the tea _business_ and _brand_ TWG Tea were conceptualised in August 2007, but it was only in October 2007 that Wellness’ tea business moved to TWG Tea when the _entity_ TWG Tea was incorporated.[^64] I did not find the chronology of events illogical.
 The parties had agreed to name the _tea business and brand_ “TWG Tea” in August 2007, Manoj then registered a domain name with the same name, and they incorporated the company (with the agreed name) in October 2007.

 60     In light of my finding that there is an express trust of the Domain Name, it is unnecessary for me to determine whether a constructive trust should be imposed.